LeChat76/Projet12OC/README.md

 * superadmin : access to all menus and all features
 * commercial : used to manage customers and events
 * management : used to manage employees, contracts and assignation of events to an support employee
-* support    : used to be assigned to an event, these can also modify their own event If you want to autocreate employees, contracts and events, just go the hidden menu "666" at the home menu :-) (in that way you can play with samples to navigate in menus...)
+* support    : used to be assigned to an event, these can also modify their own event

+If you want to autocreate employees, contracts and events, just enter "666" at the home menu :-) (in that way you can play with samples to navigate in menus...)